Blog

 Anthropogenic GHG Emissions

-Anthropogenic GHG Emissions: Definition and ContextAnthropogenic greenhouse gas (GHG) emissions are those stemming directly or indirectly from human activities—chiefly the extraction and combustion of fossil fuels (coal, oil, natural gas), industrial processes (cement production, chemical manufacturing), agricultural practices (rice paddies, livestock enteric fermentation), land-use change (deforestation, soil disturbance), and waste management.
-When fossil carbon is...
+Anthropogenic GHG Emissions: Definition and ContextAnthropogenic greenhouse gas (GHG) emissions are those stemming directly or indirectly from human activities; chiefly the extraction and combustion of fossil fuels (coal, oil, natural gas), industrial processes (cement production, chemical manufacturing), agricultural practices (rice paddies, livestock enteric fermentation), land-use change (deforestation, soil disturbance), and waste management.
+When fossil carbon...

 Greenhouse effect & Carbon footprint